In This Article

 Sun Spots on Legs: How to Reduce Them

 Sun spots on legs, also known as solar lentigines or age spots, are dark patches of pigmentation caused by prolonged exposure to the sun.
 Sun spots on legs can appear as small, flat spots ranging in color from light brown to black.
 They are most common in people over the age of 40 and are typically found on the legs, arms, hands, and face.
-Sun spots on legs can be a source of embarrassment and frustration, as they are noticeable and can be hard to cover up.

 Sun spots on legs can also be prevented by taking certain steps.
 Wearing sunscreen with an SPF of 30 or higher and reapplying it regularly throughout the day can help protect the skin from the sun’s damaging rays.
 Additionally, wearing protective clothing, such as long-sleeved shirts and wide-brimmed hats, can help block out the sun’s rays.
 Avoiding tanning beds and spending time in the sun between the hours of 10am and 4pm, when the sun’s rays are the strongest, can also help protect against sun spots on legs.